Prague Castle (Pražský hrad)

 Records indicate that Prague Castle is the largest castle area in the world.
 Its three courtyards and a number of magnificent buildings cover over 7 hectares (18 acres), so be prepared to see a lot and do some walking.
 Depending on the time you have and your interests, you can decide which interiors to visit.

-If you would like to walk, you have several options:
+If you would like to walk to the Castle, you have several options:

 Nerudova Street - walk up the picturesque (and quite steep) Nerudova street from Malostranské náměstí and at the top take a sharp right onto Ke Hradu.
 You will end up in front of the main entrance to the Castle.